Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Introduction

 The measures \(\nu_{\beta,\mathcal{D}}\) are equicontractive self similar measures of the line.
-In the case that \(\mathcal{D} = \{0,1\}, \beta \in (1,2)\) these equicontractive self similar measures are a well studied family of fractal measures known as Bernoulli convolutions.
-There has been recent very substantive progress in the study of Bernoulli convolutions which we summarise later.

-A Bernoulli convolution with \(\beta\in(1,2)\) becomes a self similar measures with overlaps.
-The study of measures with overlaps that is an active topic of research.
-In the case of Bernoulli convolutions a central question is whether they are absolutely continuous or not with respect to Lebesgue measure.
-Then if the Bernoulli convolution is singular it is asked whether the measure has dimension \(< 1\).
+These measures, \(\nu_{\beta,\mathcal{D}}\) can be seen as the measures associated to the IFS formed by \(\{x\to\frac{x+i}{\beta} : i\in\mathcal{D}\}\).
+In the case that \(\mathcal{D} = \{0,1\}, \beta \in (1,2)\) these equicontractive self similar measures are a well studied family of fractal measures known as \emph{Bernoulli convolutions}.
+Bernoulli convolutions are self similar measure with overlaps, the study of such measures is an active topic of research.
+A central question is whether a given Bernoulli convolution is absolutely continuous or not with respect to the Lebesgue measure.
+If a given measure can be shown to be singular then it is often asked whether the measure has dimension \(< 1.\)

 It is known that the algebraic properties of \(\beta\) are key to the dimension of Bernoulli convolutions.
-An algebraic number is called a Pisot–Vijayaraghavan number, or a PV number, if it is a real algebraic number and its Galois conjugates are less than 1 in modulus.
-Erdos \cite{Erdos} showed that the measure \(\nu_{\beta,\mathcal{D}}\) is singular when \(\beta\) is a Pisot–Vijayaraghavan number.
-This result was furthered by Garsia \cite{garsia}to show that the Hausdorff dimension of \(\nu_{\beta,\mathcal{D}}\) is less than one for such \(\beta\).
+An algebraic number is called a \emph{ Pisot–Vijayaraghavan number}, or a \emph{PV number}, if it is a real algebraic integer greater than 1, whose Galois conjugates are all less than 1 in absolute value.
+The minimum polynomial of such a \(\beta\) is a monic integer polynomial and is often denoted \(p(\beta).\) The order of \(\beta\), denoted \(m(\beta)\), is the degree of \(p(\beta).\)

+Erd\"os \cite{Erdos} showed that the Bernoulli convolution \(\nu_{\beta,\{0,1\}}\) is singular when \(\beta\) is a Pisot–Vijayaraghavan number.
+This result was furthered by Garsia \cite{garsia} who showed that the Hausdorff dimension of a Bernoulli convolution is less than one for such \(\beta\).
 So far these are the only known examples of Bernoulli convolutions of dimension less than one.
-Garsia in \cite{Garsia2} also constructed explicit examples of a family of \(\beta\) for which \(\nu_{\beta,\mathcal{D}}\) are absolutely continuous.
-Beyond explicit examples we note the work of Solomyak \cite{Solomyak} which showed that \(\nu_{\beta,\mathcal{D}}\) is absolutely continuous for almost all \(\beta\).
-This was then followed by the work of Shmerkin \cite{shmerkin} which gave that \(\nu_{\beta,\mathcal{D}}\) is absolutely continuous except on a set of dimension zero.
-Then Breuillard and Varju \cite{Breuillard} gave a lower bound of dimension of \(\nu_{\beta,\mathcal{D}}\) for all algebraic integers, \(\beta \in(1,2)\).
+Garsia in \cite{Garsia2} also constructed explicit examples of a family of \(\beta\) for which \(\nu_{\beta,\{0,1\}}\) are absolutely continuous.
+Beyond explicit examples we note the work of Solomyak \cite{Solomyak} which showed that Bernoulli convolutions are absolutely continuous for almost all \(\beta\in(0,1)\).
+This was followed by the work of Shmerkin \cite{shmerkin} which proves that Bernoulli convolutions are absolutely continuous except on a set of dimension zero.
+Breuillard and Varju \cite{Breuillard} gave an explicit uniform lower bound on the dimension of Bernoulli convolutions for all algebraic integers, \(\beta \in(1,2)\).